 If the previous option didn’t work for you, there is an alternative, which you can do without a PC.

-With your Fire TV Stick connected to your TV, go to Settings > System > Developer and enable Apps from unknown sources — Unsure?
-Find out if it’s safe to install apps from unknown sources — then head back to the Home screen, and find the Fire TV Apps screen.
+With your Fire TV Stick connected to your TV, go to Settings > System > Developer and enable Apps from unknown sources (Is it safe to install apps from unknown sources?), then head back to the Home screen, and find the Fire TV Apps screen.

 Here, open ES File Explorer, select Favorite, then Add.
 Enter the following URL: http://kodi.tv/download then click Next.
 Enter Kodi then Next again, and Add.

 You’ve created a new link, labelled Kodi, so find this in the left-hand pane, and click it to open, browsing through the list until you find the Android > ARM version.
 Select this, then use the menu in the bottom-right of the screen to Open in New Browser.